 Eating disorders often develop during adolescence or early adulthood, but may also start during childhood or later in adulthood.
 Females are much more likely than males to develop an eating disorder.

-Eating disorders frequently occur with other psychiatric conditions, such as depression , substance abuse , and anxiety disorders .
+Eating disorders frequently occur with other psychiatric conditions, such as depression, substance abuse, and anxiety disorders.
 In addition, people with eating disorders can experience a range of physical health complications.
-While some of these are minor, others can cause serious heart conditions, kidney failure , and even death.
+While some of these are minor, others can cause serious heart conditions, kidney failure, osteoporosis, metabolic abnormalities, and even death.

-Anorexia nervosa is an eating disorder in which you are obsessed with dieting and exercise, which leads to excessive weight loss.
+Anorexia nervosa is an eating disorder in which you have a fear of gaining weight or becoming fat, even if underweight.
+Because of this you become obsessed with dieting and exercise, which leads to excessive weight loss.
 You are generally considered anorexic when you do not maintain your body weight at or above 85% of your expected weight.

-If you have bulimia nervosa, you feel overly concerned with your weight and body image.
+If you have bulimia nervosa, you also feel overly concerned with your weight and body image.
 Bulimia nervosa is an eating disorder in which you compulsively eat large amounts of food.
-This is called binging.
-Then, you use unhealthy means, such as vomiting, laxatives, or water pills, to rid your body of the food.
-You may also diet or engage in extreme amounts of exercise to use up calories taken in through binging.
+This is called binge-eating.
+Then, you use unhealthy means, such as vomiting or laxatives to rid your body of the food, or water pills to reduce your weight.
+You may also diet or engage in extreme amounts of exercise to use up calories taken in through binge-eating.

-If you have binge eating disorder, you eat excessive amounts of food within a short period of time.
-Episodes of binge eating are associated with at least three of the following:
+If you have binge eating disorder, you eat excessive amounts of food within a short period of time, generally 2 hours.
+Episodes of binge eating are associated with other factors like feeling shame or disgust.

 What are the risk factors for eating disorders?